 - Understand your existing application structure.
 Typically, an application has market data modules in isolated classes.
 Upon scanning the source code for the legacy application, a developer will try to identify these modules which pertain to the retrieval of market data.
 This is often much easier, since all legacy API's from Refinitiv were also provided as SDK's and often the user has to search and identify the namespace/classes associated with legacy SDK.
 Once identified and isolated, it is often easy to rewrite that module using a different SDK, while keeping the rest of the application structure untouched.
 Following diagram shows this process:

-Read a consolidated migration document to understand high level changes in various API capabilities - Migration Document - coming soon
+Read a consolidated migration document to understand high level changes in various API capabilities - Choose a real time API

 To understand the RT-SDK and get a quick introduction, start with a